Clea McEnery-West MA

 Advanced Diploma/WPF Qualification in Psychodynamic Psychotherapy.

 I trained in Psychodynamic Psychotherapy at WPF Therapy, one of the leading psychotherapy training organisations in London, and my MA was also completed there (accredited by the University of Roehampton).

 I have a long-standing interest in language, communication, culture and the importance and therapeutic benefit of storytelling and narrating one’s own story.

 I am Senior Tutor on the MSc in Psychodynamic Counselling & Psychotherapy at Birkbeck, University of London where I have taught for seven years.

 Previously I taught at WPF Therapy where I was a Certificate Course Tutor for five years.

 I have worked as a counsellor within several GP counselling services doing time-limited therapy and offered psychotherapy consultancy within an adolescent in-patient psychiatric unit working with young people between 13-25 years in groups and individually.

-I am contracted by employee assistance programs to work with clients referred from major companies in my private practice.
-I have worked extensively with staff from banks, such as Royal Bank of Scotland, charities and companies in the retail sector.
+I have been contracted by employee assistance programs to work with clients referred from major companies in my private practice.
+I have worked extensively with staff from banks, charities and companies in the retail sector.